kacperlsky/Database-Management-SQL/README.md

 10. grade_point ( grade: varchar(2), point: numeric(2, 1) )

 **The task was splitted into two stages:**

 a) **Build the database using MySQL** - Using the schemas above, define tables with appropriate constraints and store the corresponding table definition statements in a sql file called "tables.sql".

 b) **SQL queries** - Developed SQL statements for the specified queries in the assignment description.
 Finally, stored each SQL statement in separate sql files called "q1a.sql", "q1b.sql", "q2.sql", …, "q10.sql

+**Both projects have been submitted as the partial requirement for the COM3278 Introduction to the Database MAnagement Systems at the University of Hong Kong**